 A person who consistently wakes up feeling anxious may have GAD or another form of anxiety.
 Many potential triggers can cause a person to wake up feeling anxious.

-If these feelings persist, a person should talk to their doctor about their anxiety symptoms and the treatment options.
+If these feelings persist, it’s important that a person talks with a doctor about their anxiety symptoms and available treatment options.